ADVANTICS/documentation/charge-controllers/evcc_generic/sequences.md

 By electrical safety standards, the insulation resistance should be of at least 100 Ohms/V. For a 500 V test voltage that means an insulation resistance >= 50 kOhms.

-Inlet lock is be activated by now.
+Inlet lock should be activated by now.
 Therefore, Advantics controller gives its permit to charger to apply power.
 [EVSE_Information.Communication_Stage](charge-controllers/evcc_generic/can.md#EVSE_Information-Communication_Stage) goes to *Insulation_Test* state.
 Vehicle only has to wait as this step is fully happening on charger side.